smyrman/blog/2021-03-generic-test-library/blog.md

 In this article, I will go through how I [re-wrote][subx] a [test matching library][subtest] from scratch with generics as part of the tool-box.
 My hope is that this will _inspire_ you to do your own experiments with Go generics _beyond the playground_ and write something _potentially useful_.
 Only then, can we truly see if generics itself, is going to be useful in Go.
 If you want, you could use the library in this article for _testing_ your experiments; or you can extend the library and do a pull request.

 Before we start: a warning.
-I will assume basic knowledge about the generics proposal in Go, and what's the most important key design concepts.
+I will assume basic knowledge about the generics proposal in Go and what the most important design concepts are.
 If you don't have this knowledge, I would recommend that you first acquire it.
 E.g. by reading [Go 2 generics in 5 minutes][go-generics-5min], by reading the [updated design draft][design-draft], or by doing your own experiments in the [go2go playground][go2go-play] first.
 In the meantime, keep this article on your TO-READ list.
-With that said, because we are trying to do something _potentially useful_, this article will definitively be more about package design then on generics itself.
+With that said, because we are trying to do something _potentially useful_, this article will be more about package design then about generics itself.
 This is the _side-effect_ of simply adding generics to our toolbox, rather then trying to write everything with generics (like we did with channels back before the release of Go v1).
 Be reassured though, generics will definitely still be an _essential_ part of our (re-)design.

 ## A problem to solve (again) with generics